Allen Lazard Player Prop Bets for the NFL Playoffs | Green Bay vs. San Francisco 1/22/2022

 Matchup vs. San Francisco

-- Lazard is averaging 28.3 receiving yards per game in three career matchups against the 49ers, 12.2 fewer than his receiving yards prop bet over/under for Saturday's game (40.5).
+- Against the 49ers, Lazard has averaged 28.3 receiving yards per game in his three career matchups, 12.2 fewer than his over/under for Saturday's game.

-- The 227.9 yards per game the 49ers are conceding through the air makes them the NFL's seventh-ranked pass defense.
+- The 49ers have the NFL's seventh-ranked pass defense this season, giving up 227.9 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the 49ers defense is ranked 12th in the league.
+- The 49ers' defense is 12th in the league, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- Lazard put together a 75-yard performance against the Lions on five catches (15 yards per catch) and scored two touchdowns.
+- In last week's outing against the Lions, Lazard totaled 75 yards on five receptions (averaging 15 yards per grab) while scoring two touchdowns.

-- Lazard has collected 192 receiving yards (64.0 per game) and four touchdowns, reeling in 13 passes on 17 targets over his last three outings.
+- During his last three games, Lazard has 13 receptions (17 targets) for 192 yards and four touchdowns, averaging 64.0 yards per game.

 Lazard's Green Bay Teammates